elnicoCZ/eupdate/README.md

   `./eupdate ../../../eupdate.epd`

 Eupdate makes a backup of the last set of changes and creates a **erevert** script.
 To revert the last update, just execute `./erevert`.

+### Installing signed *.epd* file

+By default, *eupdate* ignores the package signature (no matter whether it is present or not).
+To enable the signature check, do the following **on the target** (paths are relative to the tool installation directory */etc/eupdate/*):
+  * Set the `EUPDATE_REQUIRE_SIGNATURE` variable in the *config/config* file to value `yes`.
+  * Install the public PEM key to the *keys/* directory.

+Eupdate will then only allow to install packages signed by a private key, corresponding to any public key in the *keys/* directory.